-The Alaska Department of Transportation and Public Facilities (DOT&PF), in partnership with the Federal Highway Administration (FHWA), is proposing to reconstruct Knik-Goose Bay (KGB) Road between Centaur Avenue and Vine Road in Wasilla and the Matanuska Susitna Borough.
+The Alaska Department of Transportation and Public Facilities (DOT&PF), in partnership with the Federal Highway Administration (FHWA), is developing a project to reconstruct Knik-Goose Bay (KGB) Road between Centaur Avenue and Vine Road in Wasilla and the Matanuska-Susitna Borough.

 The project will expand the corridor to a four-lane divided roadway from Centaur Avenue to Vine Road with a separated multi-use pathway on the north side, four-foot inside shoulders and eight-foot outside shoulders.
-In order to improve safety and reduce congestion, breaks in the median are proposed for every half mile.
-Controlled access lines will be added to the plat to prevent median openings spaced less than a half mile.
-Transition areas will expand the road north of Centaur Avenue and south of Vine Road in order to match the existing roadway.
-See Figure 1, below.
+In order to improve safety and reduce congestion, breaks in the median are proposed approximately every half mile to mile.